ethyca/fides/README.md

 ![Fides banner](docs/fides/docs/img/fides-banner.png "Fides banner")

+Test to see if Vercel ignores this branch.

 ## :zap: Overview

 Fides (pronounced */fee-dhez/*, from Latin: Fidēs) is an open-source privacy engineering platform for managing the fulfillment of data privacy requests in your runtime environment, and the enforcement of privacy regulations in your code.